Glitch art: Hardware failure

-Hardware failure happens by altering the physical wiring or other internal connections of the machine itself, such as a short circuit, in a process called "circuit bending" causes the machine to create glitches that produce new sounds and visuals.
+Hardware failure happens by altering the physical wiring or other internal connections of the machine itself, such as a short circuit, in a process called "circuit bending", that causes the machine to create glitches that produce new sounds and visuals.
 For example, by damaging internal pieces of something like a VHS player, one can achieve different colorful visual images.
 Video artist Tom DeFanti explained the role of hardware failure in a voice-over for Jamie Fenton's early glitch video Digital TV Dinner that used the Bally video game console system:

 This piece represents the absolute cheapest one can go in home computer art.
 This involves taking a $300 video game system, pounding it with your fist so the cartridge pops out while its trying to write the menu.
 The music here is done by Dick Ainsworth using the same system, but pounding it with your fingers instead of your fist.

 Physically beating the case of the game system would cause the game cartridge to pop out, interrupting the computer's operation.
 The glitches that resulted from this failure were a result of how the machine was set up:

 There was ROM memory in the cartridge and ROM memory built into the console.
 Popping out the cartridge while executing code in the console ROM created garbage references in the stack frames and invalid pointers, which caused the strange patterns to be drawn. ...
 The Bally Astrocade was unique among cartridge games in that it was designed to allow users to change game cartridges with power-on.
 When pressing the reset button, it was possible to remove the cartridge from the system and induce various memory dump pattern sequences.
 Digital TV Dinner is a collection of these curious states of silicon epilepsy set to music composed and generated upon this same platform.